Frequently Asked Questions

 All FAQs

-A Tanjun mold inspection includes a thorough visual assessment of all accessible areas, professional moisture and humidity measurements, and thermal imaging to detect hidden water intrusion.
-We document findings room by room and provide a detailed written report.
-If sampling is needed, we collect air or surface samples and send them to our AIHA-accredited lab partner for analysis.
-The entire process typically takes 1-2.5 hours depending on the size of the property.
+Depending on customer requests and the property condition, a Tanjun mold inspection may include a visual assessment of areas of concern (and broader areas as applicable), professional moisture and humidity measurements, and thermal imaging when conditions warrant.
+We document our findings and provide a detailed written report.
+If sampling is needed, we may collect air or surface samples and send them to our AIHA-accredited lab partner for analysis.
+The process typically takes 1-2.5 hours depending on the scope and size of the property.

 Home mold inspections start at $350 for homes up to 1,500 square feet.
 This includes moisture readings, humidity measurements, and a detailed findings report with remediation protocol if applicable.
 Air and surface lab samples are $95 per sample.
 Indoor Air Quality (IAQ) testing starts at $440 (includes 2 air samples).
 Post-remediation clearance testing starts at $550.
 We believe in transparent pricing with no hidden fees.